Critical Review: Pactiv Evergreen (NASDAQ:PTVE) vs. Reynolds Consumer Products (NASDAQ:REYN)

 |2.63

-Reynolds Consumer Products presently has a consensus price target of $36.64, indicating a potential upside of 16.38%.
-Pactiv Evergreen has a consensus price target of $17.36, indicating a potential upside of 15.48%.
-Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, equities analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.
+Reynolds Consumer Products currently has a consensus price target of $36.18, indicating a potential upside of 19.73%.
+Pactiv Evergreen has a consensus price target of $17.36, indicating a potential upside of 17.52%.
+Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, equities research analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.

 Summary